 Drawings and technical documentation should be part of the system design and qualification documentation even though no direct regulatory reference is present.

 During normal operating conditions unpredictable anomalies may occur: these events should be thoroughly investigate by taking a risk and scientific based approach to understand the cause of the event and to prevent in the future similar unfortunate events.

 Particularly in case of water systems continuous and planned sampling and testing play a fundamental role in demonstrating that the system has been correctly installed and operating, qualified and is maintained in a validate status.

 Want to know more?

-Register to our free webinar, live on April 20th, 2021 @ 10 a.m.
-C.E.T. : “Risk Based approach to Qualification Activities” as part of ‘Annex 1 month’ initiative by PQE!
+Check out our on-demand webinar (coming soon): “Risk Based approach to Qualification Activities” as part of ‘Annex 1 month’ initiative by PQE!